The Mists of Time

-Until recently the origins of the ancient Clann O Nuallain was considered to have been lost to the “Mists of time”, going back to the 4th century BC when Ugaine Mor, its “famous” ancestor, the “Nuallain”, was Ard Ri (protector and law giver) for most of the Celtic tribes in north-western Europe.
+Until recently the early origins of the ancient Clann O Nuallain was considered to have been lost to the “Mists of time”.
+The Irish Annals recorded their descent from Ugaine Mor (Hugh the Great), the first historically recognized Ard Ri (high king) of Ireland.

 Writing the story also has been for me a story in itself leading me to new insights about how I go about doing work.